PatilVaishnavii/Burger-House/README.md

-### An elegant food ordering web application using Pure HTML ,CSS and JavaScript
+### An elegant burger ordering web application using Pure HTML ,CSS and JavaScript
 - - - -
 ## :rocket: Tech Stack used:
 - HTML